-14. Capital grants of £85.612 million were made to the South East LEP in 2020/21 to deliver the Growth Deal as agreed between the partnership and Government.
-A further £68.063 million was carried forward from 2019/20 to be applied in year.
-Of the total £153.675 million, £140.130 million was allocated to upper tier Local Authorities, further education colleges and Highways England Ltd to invest in projects approved by the partnership's Accountability Board.
-The remaining £13.545 million has been carried forward for application in 2021/22.
+11. There were no new Capital grants made to the South East LEP in 2021/22 due to the end of the Growth Deal in 2020/21 as agreed between the partnership and Government.
+An amount of £13.545 million was carried forward from 2020/21 and was allocated to upper tier Local Authorities to invest in projects approved by the partnership's Accountability Board.
+The South East LEP held no remaining balance at the end of 2021/22 in respect of Local Growth Fund Grant (incl.
+LTP Major Projects Grant).